waiteb3/scribe/README.md

 - License and access to the software or associated services is not guaranteed to be permanent.

 Personal notes:
-I am not asking you to blindly trust a binary, so inspect and audit the code until your heart is content.
-That's why it's source available.
+I am not asking you to blindly trust a binary touching your shell and recording data, so you are permitted to audit the code since it is "source-available".

 ### Install